-Purcell "did not set forth a per se prohibition against enjoining voting laws on the eve of an election," Feldman v.
+Because there is risk that lower courts are inconsistently or incorrectly determining what Purcell stands for, amici respectfully submit that Court should give further guidance on the import and application of Purcell-clarifying that the order "did not set forth a per se prohibition against enjoining voting laws on the eve of an election," Feldman v.
 Arizona Sec'y of State's Office, 843 F.3d 366, 368 (9th Cir.
-2016) (en banc).
-Instead, courts should examine the range of equitable factors that should be considered in deciding whether to grant such relief.
-Such an approach would be in line with the Supreme Court's prior mandates: "In awarding or withholding immediate relief, a court is entitled to and should consider the proximity of a forthcoming election and the mechanics and complexities of state election laws, and should act and rely upon general equitable principles."
+2016) (en banc) and setting forth the range of equitable factors that should be considered in deciding whether to grant such relief.
+Such an approach would be in line with the Court's prior mandates: "In awarding or withholding immediate relief, a court is entitled to and should consider the proximity of a forthcoming election and the mechanics and complexities of state election laws, and should act and rely upon general equitable principles."
 Reynolds v.
 Sims, 377 U.S. 533, 585 (1964).